turingschool/front-end-curriculum/lessons/module-3/redux-thunk-middleware.md

 * **isLoading**
 * **hasErrored**

 We will need to create an action for each of these, but we will probably also need an additional 2 action creators that will call our other 3 action (creators) depending on the status of fetching the data.
-These additional 2 action creators will look very similar to our `fetchStaff` and `fetchBios` methods, but instead of directly setting state with `this.setState({ isLoading: true })`, we'll `dispatch` an action to do the same: `dispatch(isLoading(true))`.
+These additional 2 action creators will look very similar to our asynchronous `fetchStaff` and `fetchBios` methods, but instead of directly setting state with `this.setState({ isLoading: true })`, we'll `dispatch` an action to do the same: `dispatch(isLoading(true))`.

 ### Creating our actions

-Let's create an `actions` folder with an `index.js` to hold all of our actions.
-We'll start with our 3 simple actions that we know we will need:
+Let's create an `actions` folder with an `index.js` to hold our synchronous actions and a `thunks` folder to hold our asynchronous actions.
+Let's start with our 3 simple synchronous actions that we know we will need:

 ```javascript
 // actions/index.js